rimesc/simple-python-chat/README.md

 * `emoji.py` - Prototype extension to support emoticons/emoji conversion.

+## Usage

-To run:
+To run, type:

     python3 main.py

-To send messages, you need to run the program on two different computers on the same local area network.
+To send messages, you need to run the program on two different computers connected to the same local area network.